Tanikella Bharani

-Tanikella Bharani (born 14 July 1954) is an Indian actor, screenwriter, poet, playwright and director who works predominantly in Telugu cinema.
-He has worked as an actor in more than 750 films, including some in Tamil and Hindi; while he was also screenwriter for 52 films.
-He has won three Andhra Pradesh State Nandi Awards.
+Tanikella Dasha Bharani Sesha Prasad (born 14 July 1954) is an Indian actor, screenwriter, poet and playwright who works predominantly in Telugu cinema.
+He has worked as an actor in more than 750 films, including few in Tamil, Kannada and Hindi; while he was also screenwriter for 52 films.
+He has won three Nandi Awards.

 Early life

-Tanikella Bharani's ancestry includes poets and literary figures of Telugu literature.
+Tanikella Bharani's ancestors includes poets and literary figures of Telugu literature.
 Diwakarla Venkatavadhani and Viswanatha Satyanarayana were his grand uncles.
-Divakarla Tirupati Sastry one of the Telugu poet duo Tirupati Venkata Kavulu was his great-grand-uncle.
+Divakarla Tirupati Sastry, one of the Telugu poet duo Tirupati Venkata Kavulu, was his great-granduncle.

-He is born into a Telugu Brahmin family.
-He is fluent in Telugu, English, Hindi, Tamil.
+He was born into a Telugu Brahmin family.

 He is a religious Hindu who is known for singing devotional songs in praise of Sri Shiva and Devi Parvati, and propagates to his fellow Hindus to not just read the Bhagavad Gita but to follow what it teaches.

 Career

-Tanikella did stage plays in the mid 70s and during this time he made the acquaintance of Rallapalli, a Tollywood actor.
+Tanikella did stage plays in the mid 1970s and during this time he made the acquaintance of Rallapalli, a Telugu cinema actor.
 With his help Tanikella started writing small dialogues and stage scenes.
 Later, he took a diploma in Theatre arts.
 Following Rallapalli's advice he moved to Chennai.